GENI-NSF/geni-tools/README-stitching.txt

 export PYTHONPATH=$PYTHONPATH:.
 python src/gcf/omnilib/stitch/scs.py --listaggregates
 }}}
+ - Stitching to fixed endpoints
+  - A fixed endpoint is any switch/port that happens to connect to other things but not an explicit node.
+Use the `--fixedEndpoint` option to be sure aggregates can handle this.
+ - Stitching to ExoGENI aggregates
+  - Note that in ExoGENI, capacity is in ''bps''.
+  - ExoGENI reservations can come from the specific rack, or from the ExoSM's allocation of resources at that rack.
+You can control in stitcher whether you use the local racks or the ExoSM, by using the `--useExoSM` or `--noExoSM` options.
  - Be sure to see the list of Known Issues below.

 === Stitching Computation Service ===